discus-sions/TownOfHost-TheOtherRoles/README.md

 As soon as all Impostors die, the [Sheriff](#sheriff) or [Investigator](#investigator) turns into the Traitor.<br>
 Traitor is a regular impostor with nothing new.<br>

+### Miner

+Team : Impostors<br>
+Basis : Shapeshifter<br>

+The Miner is an Impostor who can shapeshift to warp to the last vent they were in.<br>

+### Grenadier

+Team : Impostors<br>
+Basis : Shapeshifter<br>

+The Grenadier is an Impostor who can shapeshift to blind nearby crewmates.
+During this time, you may kill undetected.<br>

 ## Madmate

 There are common options for Madmates.